raspiblitz/raspiblitz/WORKSHOP.md

 Estimated Duration: 3 hours

 In this workshop scenario you buy all the hardware but let participants assemble the RaspiBlitz themselves - thats half the fun and people get a feel for the gear.
 But to keep the blockchain sync time short and being able to keep in a 3 hour timeframe you need to prepare the HDDs with Blockchain Data not much older than one day.
-So start ordering the parts minimum one week before the workshop (budget needed) and plan the day before completly for copy blockchain data to all those HDDs.
+So start ordering the parts minimum one week before the workshop (budget needed) and plan the day before completely for copy blockchain data to all those HDDs.

 These are the following steps you need to prepare (follow links for details):